Off the Beaten Path in Athens: A Day...

 Aeschylus’ “The Suppliants” tells the story of Danaus’ daughters seeking asylum to escape forced marriages.
 This ancient drama, presented by the Karolos Koun Art Theatre in collaboration with Neos Kosmos Theatre, highlights themes of refuge, human rights, and divine justice, offering a powerful commentary on the timeless struggles for freedom and dignity.

-The Little Ancient Theatre of Epidaurus
+The Little Theatre of Ancient Epidaurus

 Nestled within the verdant landscape of the Peloponnese, the Little Ancient Theatre of Epidaurus offers an intimate setting perfect for innovative performances that seamlessly blend classical texts with contemporary interpretations.
 This year’s Contemporary Ancients Cycle returns with a dynamic lineup, bridging the past and present to provide a unique cultural experience under the stars.